GenAI-interaction-research/.github/profile/README.md

 - **Image generation and editing tool**: https://github.com/GenAI-interaction-research/qualtrics_image_gen_edit

 In the central ".github" repository there are the following documents:
 - A **rule template** that can be integrated into an AI-augmented IDE like Cursor or Windsurf.
-This rule template instructs the AI to be particularly helpful for designing secure GenAI web applications that are oriented on the approach discussed in this paper https://github.com/GenAI-interaction-research/.github/blob/main/250424_GenAI_web_apps_v0.1.pdf.
+This rule template instructs the AI to be particularly helpful for designing secure GenAI web applications that are oriented on the approach discussed in the mentioned method paper.

 Other researchers are encouraged to share and provide their working web applications as well as other ideas and work that might be of help for other researcher.